2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 The launch will be from launch pad SLC-41.

-Launch schedule delayed from mid and late 2022, August and December 2023.
+This launch schedule was delayed from mid and late 2022 to August and December 2023.

 The SpaceX Falcon 9 rocket will launch a classified payload for the U.S. National Reconnaissance Office as part of the National Security Space Launch Phase 2.